-The redevelopment of Previously Developed Land within, or well related to, the settlements of Burton on the Wolds, Cotes or Hoton for housing is supported as long as the environment is improved and safeguarded.
-To be wellrelated, a site should be:
+The redevelopment of Previously Developed Land that is within the built-form of the settlements of Burton on the Wolds, Cotes or Hoton for housing is supported as long as the environment is improved and safeguarded.
+Development should be proportionate in size to the relevant settlement.